-All riding of bicycles, skate boards or roller skates/blades, scooters, or any self-propelled vehicle or device is prohibited in all areas of the baggage makeup area and passenger terminal.
-Exceptions will be made for wheelchairs or other medically necessary devices for the injured or infirm.
+All riding of bicycles, skateboards or roller skates/blades, scooters, or any self-propelled vehicle or device is prohibited in all areas of the baggage makeup area and passenger terminal.
+Exceptions will be made for wheelchairs or other medically necessary devices.
 Port of Seattle and tenant-owned bicycles may be allowed for company business in the tenants' respective leased areas.

-Port Seattle SEATTLE-TACOMA INTERNATIONAL AIRPORT SCHEDULE OF RULES AND REGULATIONS NO. 5
+Port SEATTLE-TACOMA INTERNATIONAL AIRPORT of Seattle SCHEDULE OF RULES AND REGULATIONS NO. 5